J4Numbers/CyniChat/README.md

 Current Progress
 ---------------------

 All the commands are now up-to-date and have been given method blocks.
 Whether or not these method blocks work remains to be seen.
 Channel chatting has been completed, as has a number of other small details.
-Colours will need to be added as necessary, along with the introduction of nodes such as prefix and suffix.
 There are two methods of data storage: JSON and MySQL, both of which are mostly functional.
+IRC integration is also operational and in - if not in perfect condition - near-perfect condition.

 To Do
 ---------------------

-- Allow for items to be changed in game
+- Fix any bugs that occur from the current build
 - Polish dual player chatting (msg and r)
-- Polish MySQL data storage
+- Add in a web interface for changing options